buttahtoast/helm-charts/charts/library/README.md

 option to overwrite these labels.
 If no selectorLabels are defined, the following labels are set:

 ```
-app.kubernetes.io/name: { include "lib.utils.name" . }
+app.kubernetes.io/name: { include "lib.utils.common.name" . }
 app.kubernetes.io/instance: { .Release.Name }
 ```

 #### Arguments

-If an as required marked argument is missing, the template engine will intentionally.
+If an as required marked argument is missing, the template engine will fail intentionally.

   * `.` - Inherited Root Context (Required).
 Make sure global variables are accessible through the context.